openmpf/openmpf-docker/components/python_executor/README.md

 # Copy in your source code
 COPY . .

-# Install your component in to your component's virtualenv (located at $COMPONENT_VIRTUALENV)
+# Install your component in to your component's virtualenv (located at $COMPONENT_VIRTUALENV).
 # The [install-component.sh](../python_component_build/scripts/install-component.sh)
 # script is provided by the openmpf_python_component_build base image.
 RUN install-component.sh

-# You optionally may want to run unit test here, or wherever is appropriate for your Dockerfile.
+# You optionally may want to run unit tests here, or wherever is appropriate for your Dockerfile.
 # The [EastTextDetection component's Dockerfile](https://github.com/openmpf/openmpf-components/blob/master/python/EastTextDetection/Dockerfile)
 # shows one way of setting up unit tests, but you can do it in whatever way you see fit.